CryptoDragonLady/fruit/README.md

 ## 📄 License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA 4.0).
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

 **You are free to:**
 - **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially
+- **Adapt** — remix, transform, and build upon the material

 **Under the following terms:**
 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
+- **NonCommercial** — You may not use the material for commercial purposes
 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original

-See the full license at: https://creativecommons.org/licenses/by-sa/4.0/
+See the full license at: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## 🙏 Acknowledgments